mariojgt/SecurityApp/Readme.md

 4. Use the following credentials to log in:
    - **Email:** `test@example.com`
    - **Password:** `password`
+optional: `npm run cy:open` to run the Cypress tests

 ### Note:
 The provided `.env.example` file contains most of the required configurations, allowing you to set up the system quickly and easily.